Kat Graham

-Katerina Alexandre Hartford Graham (born September 5, 1989) is an American actress, singer, dancer and model.
-She is widely known for her role as Bonnie Bennett on The CW supernatural drama series The Vampire Diaries (2009–2017).
+Katerina Alexandre Hartford Graham (born September 5, 1989) is an American actress, singer, dancer, and activist.
+She played Bonnie Bennett on The CW supernatural drama series The Vampire Diaries (2009–2017).
 Her film credits include The Parent Trap (1998), 17 Again (2009), The Roommate (2011), Honey 2 (2011), Addicted (2014), and All Eyez on Me (2017).
-In music, Graham was previously signed to A&M/Octone and Interscope Records, and has released two extended plays and two studio albums.
+In music, Graham has released two extended plays and four studio albums.

 Early life

-Graham was born in Geneva, Switzerland, but raised in Los Angeles, California, U.S. Her father, Joseph, is of Americo-Liberian descent, and her mother, Natasha, is Jewish (from a family from Poland and Russia).
+Graham was born in Geneva, Switzerland, and raised in Los Angeles, California, United States.
+Her father, Joseph, is of Americo-Liberian descent, and her mother, Natasha, was Jewish (from a family from Poland and Russia).
 Graham's father was a music executive and the godfather of two of producer Quincy Jones' children.
-Her paternal grandfather was a UN Ambassador, serving for 40 years in four countries: The Netherlands, Sweden, Romania and Kenya.
-Her maternal and paternal grandparents were refugees, from the Holocaust and Liberia, respectively.
+Her paternal grandfather was a UN Ambassador, serving for 40 years in the Netherlands, Sweden, Romania, and Kenya.
+Graham disclosed in an interview that her father left the music industry to work as a journalist under his father for the UN.
+Her maternal and paternal grandparents were refugees from the Holocaust and Liberia, respectively, and she credits them as an inspiration for her work as a Goodwill Ambassador for UNHCR.

 Her parents divorced when she was 5 years old.
-She has a half-brother, Yakov, born in Tel Aviv, Israel.
+During a 2025 episode of the podcast Baby, This is Keke Palmer, Graham revealed she and her father were estranged.
+She has one half-brother, Yakov, born in Tel Aviv, Israel.
 Graham was raised in her mother's Jewish religion and attended a Hebrew school.

 Career

 Commercials and dancing

 Graham began her career in the entertainment industry at age 6.
 Within the following eight years, she appeared in numerous television commercials, including advertisements for Barbie, Edison, K-Mart, and Pop-Tarts.
-At age 15, Graham caught the eye of choreographer Fatima Robinson, and was asked to perform at the BET Awards as a background dancer for Bow Wow.
+At age 15, Graham caught the eye of choreographer Fatima Robinson, and was asked to perform at the BET Awards as a background dancer for hip-hop rapper Bow Wow.
 Graham followed her BET Awards appearance with work as a background dancer for Missy Elliott, Pharrell Williams, Jamie Foxx, and choreographers Hi-Hat and Michael Rooney.
 At age 17, Graham participated in a national marketing campaign to advertise Coca-Cola's soda brand Fanta.
 Graham appeared in the marketing campaign as a member of the "Fantanas", known as Capri, also known as Strawberry.
-Graham has appeared in various music videos, including Akon's "Lonely", Christina Milian's "Dip It Low", Justin Bieber and Usher's "Somebody to Love (Remix)", 112's "What If", John Legend's "Used to Love U", B2K's "Why I Love You", Musiq Soulchild's "B.U.D.D.Y.", Nelly's "Just A Dream" and Diddy – Dirty Money with Usher's "Looking for Love".
+Graham has appeared in several music videos, including Ying Yang Twins' "Salt Shaker", Akon's "Lonely", Christina Milian's "Dip It Low", Justin Bieber and Usher's "Somebody to Love (Remix)", 112's "What If", John Legend's "Used to Love U", B2K's "Why I Love You", Musiq Soulchild's "B.U.D.D.Y.", Nelly's "Just A Dream" and Diddy – Dirty Money with Usher's "Looking for Love".